Guide to studying Mechanical Engineering

-Mechanical Engineering has the obvious focus of setting graduates up for life as an engineer, but there are other options available for those who'd prefer a job on the administrative side.
+Mechanical Engineering has the obvious focus of setting graduates up for life as an engineer.
+Still, there are other options available for those who'd prefer a job on the administrative side.

-Particular job areas include as an engineer in aerospace, civil contracting, controls and instruments, maintenance and of course mechanisms.
+Particular job areas include an engineer in aerospace, civil contracting, controls and instruments, maintenance, and mechanisms.
 Banking, patents and management are also pathways.

 Several professional organisations offer specialised positions for Mechanical Engineering graduates, such as Capita.